yaoyi92/emc_aims/README.md

 6. run `emc_aims INPCAR aims.out` in the folder to calculate the effective mass.

-Below is the original version of the README for ElasTool.
+Below is the original version of the README for EMC.